 Be patient with yourself, it took your mind years to create low self esteem.
 However with these tools and the drive to change, we have the ability to become confident and comfortable in our own self worth.

-I would love to hear from you in the comments below, how these techniques work for you, and any other techniques you may use to increase your self esteem levels.
+I would love to hear from you in the comments below.
+How have these techniques worked for you, and any other techniques you may use to increase your self esteem levels.

 If you like what you have read please like, subscribe and share the love.